mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 CONGRATULATIONS!
 You first pipeline is now being built.

-Please repeat the above steps for each pipeline mentioned.
+Please repeat the above steps for each pipeline yaml definitions mentioned above.

 >NOTE: This repo includes various template files that are leveraged by the main pipeline definition mentioned here (azure-pipelines-cognitive-orchestrator.yml).
 These template files will not be used to create pipelines directly.
 Template files end with angular, webapp, nuget and tests)